2016 Una flogging incident

-In July 2016, seven members of a Dalit family were assaulted by a group of people in pretext of cow protection in Una in Gujarat, India.
+In July 2016, seven members of a Dalit family were assaulted by a group of people on the pretext of cow protection in Una in Gujarat, India.
 The video of the incident was circulated on the social media resulting in statewide protests in following months.
-Forty-three people including four Gujarat police officers were arrested and the case is under trial since August 2018.
+Forty-three people including four Gujarat Police officers were arrested and the case is under trial since August 2018.

 Background

-Una incident

-On 11 July 2016, the seven members of a Dalit family were skinning the carcasses of a dead cow in Mota Samadhiyala village near Una in Gir Somnath district of Gujarat state of India.
+On 11 July 2016, the seven members of a Dalit family were skinning the carcasses of a dead cow in Mota Samadhiyala village near Una in Gir Somnath district of Gujarat.
 They had bought the carcass from Bediya village.
-They were approached by persons in two cars who claimed to be member of cow protection group and accused them of killing cows.
+They were approached by men in two cars who claimed to be a member of a "cow protection group" and accused them of killing cows.
 The Dalits tried to convince them that they were skinning dead cows.
-They were not convinced and tied the Dalits to the car and beat them with sticks, iron pipes and a knife.
-Four of them were brought to Una town in car and stripped and assaulted again in public.
+However, the unconvinced gau rakshaks tied the Dalits to the car and beat them with sticks, iron pipes and a knife.
+Four of them were brought to Una town in the car, stripped and assaulted again in public.
 When police arrived, the attackers fled in their car.
 The assault was recorded on video and circulated on social media.
 The Dalits were moved to hospital in Una and later to Rajkot civil hospital on 14 July.

 Aftermath

 Protests

 The videos of thrashing went viral on internet and sparked the protests across the state.
-On 12 July 2016, a huge protest rally was at first organized in Chandkheda area in Ahmedabad by various Dalit leaders in which more than 2,000 Dalits attended and blocked the state highway.
+On 12 July 2016 a huge protest rally was at first organized in Chandkheda area in Ahmedabad by various Dalit leaders in which more than 2,000 Dalits attended and blocked the state highway.
 On 13 July 2016, hundreds of Dalits hold protest rally against the incident and later occupied Trikon Baug, the main square in Una for an hour.
 On 21 July, the issue was discussed in Rajya Sabha, the upper house of Parliament.
 The protests spread across Saurashtra region.
 Twelve Dalit youth attempted suicide in protest across the region and one of them died.
 Twelve people including seven police personnel were injured in the protest and one of them died.
 Bystanders who attempted to interfere were also beaten.

-Jignesh Mevani, a dalit leader, led the protest march called Dalit Asmita Yatra, organised under Rashtriya Dalit Adhikar Manch from Ahmedabad to Una which culminated on 15 August 2016 which was attended by some 20,000 Dalits, including women, who took a pledge to give up their traditional jobs of removing cow carcasses.
+Jignesh Mevani, a Dalit leader, led the protest march called Dalit Asmita Yatra, organised under Rashtriya Dalit Adhikar Manch from Ahmedabad to Una which culminated on 15 August 2016 which was attended by some 20,000 Dalits, including women, who took a pledge to give up their traditional jobs of removing cow carcasses.
 He demanded the land for upliftment of Dalits.
 In August 2016, 10 Dalits were injured and vehicles were torched when a mob attacked them returning from Una after attending a flag-hoisting ceremony to mark the end their 10-day Azadi Kooch (freedom march).
 The government denied the incident.

 The government had filed 74 cases against the Dalit protesters who damage private and government property.